Di-Stream/Di-Stream/README.md

 ## Software Behavior

-The Di-Strea.
-Software will aitomaticly search for new Goggles and will open a UDP Stream on  the next free Port:
+The Di-Stream Software will automaticly search for new Goggles and will open a UDP Stream on  the next free Port:
 Available Ports are:

 **1230** - **1237** 8 Goggles!

 If a Goggles accidently disconnects, the Goggles will get the same Port when resumed pluged in.